Overwatch 2 Best Settings for Max FPS

 Display Mode: Fullscreen.

 Full Screen is the best choice for performance and gameplay.
-You can spot enemies better and give you loads of gameplay advantage.
+Windows gives better performance for fullscreen applications in general.

 Resolution: Use Your Max Resolution.

-Using your max monitor resolution is recommended for better gameplay experience.
+Using your max monitor resolution is recommended for a better gameplay experience.
 You will be able to spot enemies better and get a competitive advantage.
+You will also not strain your eyes.

 You can reduce the resolution only as a last resort.
 It affects the quality quite a bit especially if you have a large monitor.